-From our extensive career resources and internship opportunities to being the first and best provider of degree programs that meet the needs of an ever-changing world, UNT’s commitment to excellence is limitless – and so is our commitment to you.
+As the first and best provider of degree programs that meet the needs of an ever-changing world, UNT is committed to limitless excellence – and your future.

 DID YOU KNOW?

-You don’t need an associate’s degree to transfer to UNT.
+You don’t need an Associate degree to transfer to UNT.